Teach Edge

 • teachers can choose a short feedback mode where detailed commentary may be overwhelming

-• teachers can print individual feedback, or generate printable feedback packs for an entire class (for schools that prefer paper-based feedback in some contexts)
+• teachers can print individual feedback, or generate printable feedback packs for an entire class

-In other words: the system adapts to the teacher, not the other way around.
+In other words, the system adapts to the teacher, not the other way around.

 Another school leader described the impact like this: